StavrosXr/Database-Library/README.md

 ## Installation Guide

-Before we begin make sure you have installed the latest version of Python and you have a program like [XAMPP](https://www.apachefriends.org/download.html) installed to test the code in a local server.
+Before we begin make sure you have installed the latest version of Python and you have [GIT](https://git-scm.com/download/win) you have a program like [XAMPP](https://www.apachefriends.org/download.html) installed to test the code in a local server.

 ### Step-by-Step instructions